About the Program

 ACCE is in Grecia, in the province of Alajuela, about thirty miles northwest of the capital, San Jose.
 Homes in Grecia have most of the modern conveniences you are used to.
 The school is within walking distance from your homestay.
 It has some computer and WiFi availability.

 Costa Rica is a safe country, and you are encouraged to travel on your own.
 In addition to independent exploration, optional excursions are available.
-The first is to Jaco Beach on the Sunday, July 7, after the first week of Spanish lessons.
-The second trip, to Poas Volcano and La Paz Waterfall, occurs on Saturday, July 13.
+Students can choose to visit Jaco Beach on Sunday, July 6, after the first week of Spanish lessons.
+The Monteverde Cloud Forest offers optional zipline tours of the tropical canopy.
+The services at La Selva biological station include optional wildlife and birding tours.

-The Field Biology course begins on the Nicoya Peninsula, at Palo Verde—an Organization of Tropical Studies research and teaching site.
-You travel from Hotel Los Volcanes to the Pacific-side Guanacaste Province.
+The Field Biology course heads to the Nicoya Peninsula, at Palo Verde–an Organization of Tropical Studies research and teaching site on Friday July 18.
+You travel from Monteverde to the Pacific-side Guanacaste Province.
 Here, you will investigate some of the thirteen different habitats, including mangrove and swampy forests, salty and freshwater marshes, and dryland forests.
 The marsh in front of the field station is an important feeding ground for 60 species of resident and migratory water birds.
 You will also take a boat tour of the Tempisque River to observe nesting waterfowl.
 Bring a small pair of binoculars if you have one!

 La Selva Reserve

-You will bus to Puerto Viejo de Sarapiqui to a tropical rain forest reserve run by the Organization of Tropical Studies in the Caribbean foothills.
+You will travel from the higher dry plains of Palo Verde to La Selva, a tropical rain forest reserve run by the Organization of Tropical Studies in the Caribbean foothills.
 Species diversity is amazing, including more than 1,850 species of plants, 350 of trees, 448 of birds, and 500 of ants!
 La Selva is one of the world's most important sites for tropical ecosystem research, including projects on forest dynamics, biodiversity, nutrient cycling, and native species reforestation.
 Tours include an introduction to birding.
+The two laboratories also support WiFi access.

 Ecolodge San Luis